mardro/github-backup/README.md

   -h, --help                                                        display help for command
 ```

+---

+## Requirements

+You need an Github Personal Access Token GITHUB_PAT to use this tool.

+---

 ## Usage

 - To Backup ALL repositories from an organisation (a GET reequest to GitHub will be made)